0AnyKey0/Path-to-Freedom/README.md

 # Path-to-Freedom (in development)
-A game made by political enthusiasts.
+A game made by enthusiasts about politics.
 (Or not)